 6. Critical Thinking Makes You a Better, More Informed Citizen

 “An educated citizenry is a vital requisite for our survival as a free people.”

-Critical thinkers are able to see both sides of any issue and are more likely to uncover bipartisan solutions.
+Critical thinkers are able to see both sides of any issue and are more likely to generate bipartisan solutions.

-They are less likely to be swayed by propaganda or get swept up by mass hysteria.
+They are less likely to be swayed by propaganda or get swept up in mass hysteria.

 They are in a better position to spot fake news when they see it.

 5 Steps to Improve Your Critical Thinking Skills